giantsquid83/nuxt_static_fireAuth_admin/README.md

 $ firebase deploy --only functions

 ```
+# Please enter own firebase config to nuxt.config.js

 # FireStore rules
-the data is presented as simple counters that accessed by 3 types of users
+The DB data is presented as 2 simple counters and admin message that accessed by 3 types of users.
 # user
 # moderator
 # admin
+User has acces to "user's counter", Moderator to both counters, Admin - both counters and message + can assign roles.
+When admin assignes roles FireStore function checks for custom user claims with FireAuth (serverside), therefore no simple user can call this function from frontend.

 ```bash
 rules_version = '2';